Multifidus Dysfunction: A Hidden Driver of Chronic Low Back Pain

 Over time, this leads to:

-• Muscle atrophy • Fatty infiltration replacing healthy muscle tissue • Delayed activation timing • Loss of segmental spinal control
+• Muscle atrophy • Fatty infiltration replacing healthy muscle tissue • Delayed activation timing of spinal stabilization • Loss of segmental spinal control

 The spine may still move, but it loses its internal support system.